beacoder/llm/README.md

 # NOTE: global_query is not working due to graphrag code broken
 ```

-4. Run normal RAG to analyze and search for JinPingMei：
+4. Run baseline RAG to analyze and search for JinPingMei：

 ```bash
 ~/workspace/ai$ python3 -m venv test_env2